filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 	>If this is the case, this means that you have a **G32** chip board.

+***

+NOTE:
+- It may happen that your motherboard has been replaced in case you bought the printer used or if it is a returned printer.
+So if you want to be 100% sure you need to read the text on the black motherboard chip.
+You should find something like "GD32F103", in this case you have a G32 chip model(You need to read the first part G[D]32).

 ## Download the right firmware version based on your 3d printer model